Access our First Foods® Database in the Solid Starts App.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

 Wait to offer whole, cooked gnocchi until you feel confident in the child’s eating skills; they need to be able to take bites, thoroughly chew food, move food around with the tongue, and not overstuff the mouth.
-Some toddlers may be ready to eat whole gnocchi around 18 months of age, while others will need more time to practice.
-If the toddler has had plenty of practice chewing food, and they are able to sit calmly and follow directions, try offering whole gnocchi.
 Serving the gnocchi one piece at a time and modeling how you thoroughly chew and swallow the food may help.
+Gnocchi offer an excellent texture for toddlers to practice utensil use.
+At this age, you can also offer large, whole baked or fried gnocchi.
+Continue to hold off until closer to age 2 on serving smaller varieties of gnocchi when baked or fried, as these are more firm and may be more likely to be shoveled in the mouth and chewed less thoroughly.

 Yes.
 Gnocchi are typically small, and are often quite firm and springy, which are qualities that pose a high risk of choking.
-To reduce the risk, make sure the gnocchi are soft and prepare them according to baby’s age.
-As always, make sure you create a safe eating environment and stay within an arm’s reach of the child during meals.
-For more information on choking, visit our section on gagging and choking and familiarize yourself with the list of common choking hazards.
+To reduce the risk, make sure the gnocchi are soft and prepare and serve them in an age-appropriate way as described in the How to Serve section.
+As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.

 Learn the signs of choking and gagging and more about choking first aid in our free guides, Infant Rescue and Toddler Rescue.